3mdeb/verified-boot/verified_boot_main.md

 [physical storage devices](#read-only-physical-media).
 Read-only on the other hand limits data access for reading purposes only[^9].

-#### Mounting as readonly on Linux
+#### Mounting as read-only on Linux

-In context of attaching storage devices in Linux, a read-only is a storage configuration mechanism that ensures no modification can be done to attached medium, enhancing security and integrity.
+In context of attaching storage devices on Linux, a read-only is a storage configuration mechanism that ensures no modification can be done to attached medium, enhancing security and integrity.
 Mounting a filesystem as read-only attaches storage with read-only configuration to Linux directory structure.